 Relationship to other part-time entitlements

-Section 9a of the TzBfG grants employees with over six months of service the right to reduce working hours temporarily.
+Section 9a TzBfG grants employees with over six months of service the right to reduce working hours temporarily.
 This reduction must last at least one year and can extend up to a maximum of five years.

 However, this requires that more than 45 employees are employed.